The Artotyrite Church

 Donations to the Artotyrite

 Church will support Prayers for Peace and will be forwarded to appropriate Charities working to help the wounded

 and their families.

-Walker Bush is to endanger one's immortal soul and reject the society of Jesus Christ.
+To support Donald J. Trump is to endanger one's immortal soul and reject the society of Jesus Christ.